• Posted on

 • 150 g fresh indigo leaves

-• 2 g of iron sulfate (optional for darkening)
+• 2g iron sulfate (optional for darkening)

 • 8g alum (optional for balance)